eveyuyi/eveyuyi.github.io/_pages/about.md

   - /about.html
 ---

-I am Yi Yu (Eve), a Young Researcher at [Shanghai AI Laboratory](https://www.shlab.org.cn/) specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
-My passion lies in leveraging cutting-edge AI technologies to solve complex urban mobility challenges and ensure the safe, efficient development of smart cities.
+I am currently a Young Researcher at [Shanghai AI Laboratory](https://www.shlab.org.cn/) specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
+My passion lies in leveraging cutting-edge AI technologies to ensure the safe, efficient development of smart cities via solving complex mobility challenges.

 My research focuses on:
 - **Responsible AI** development ensuring trustworthy and equitable smart city solutions